 Modules (SiPM modules) that contain an MPPC capable of detecting extremely low-level light.

-Single-Pixel Photon Counter (SPPC) is a type of SPAD device.
-It is a single-photon avalanche diode used in single-photon detection applications, where it is often involved in photon counting.
+SPAD (single photon avalanche diode) is used in single-photon detection applications, where it is often involved in photon counting.
 Hamamatsu offers SPAD array and module products, and we can integrate these detectors with ASIC and customize our products to fit into your unique system.
 SPAD sensors can be used in LiDAR, optical tomography, quantum computing, and other low-light-level applications.

 Power supplies and driver circuits for MPPCs.
 Power supplies have a built-in temperature compensation function to stabilize MPPC operation in environments with fluctuating temperatures.

 It looks like you're in the .
 If this is not your location, please select the correct region or country below.

 You're headed to Hamamatsu Photonics website for GB (English).
 If you want to view an other country's site, the optimized information will be provided by selecting options below.

 For modern websites to work according to visitor’s expectations, they need to collect certain basic information about visitors.
 To do this, a site will create small text files which are placed on visitor’s devices (computer or mobile) - these files are known as cookies when you access a website.
 Cookies are used in order to make websites function and work efficiently.
 Cookies are uniquely assigned to each visitor and can only be read by a web server in the domain that issued the cookie to the visitor.
 Cookies cannot be used to run programs or deliver viruses to a visitor’s device.